Severe Weather Hits Southwest/Central Arizona

 Thunderstorms erupted across the southern half of Arizona by mid-afternoon.
 A cluster of severe thunderstorms moved across La Paz, northern Yuma, and northwest Maricopa counties, causing strong winds and dense blowing dust.
 Meanwhile, a second cluster of severe thunderstorms developed over west-central Gila county and moved to the west.
 The stage was set for these systems to collide over the Phoenix Metropolitan Area.
 The colliding storms, fueled by the unusually moist and unstable airmass, produced widespread heavy rain and strong/damaging winds.
 The National Weather Service in Phoenix fielded well over 100 calls from local trained NWS spotters of either strong winds, thunderstorm damage, or flash flooding.
 Click here to see some of the reports.
 Click here for a RADAR loop of the event (1.4MB).

 Several areas across Phoenix experienced flash flooding due to the high rainfall amounts.
-RADAR-derived rainfall totals and Data courtesy of the Flood Control District of Maricopa County (see maps below) indicate that four areas were hit particularly hard by this event.
+RADAR-derived rainfall totals and Data courtesy of the Flood Control District of Maricopa County (see maps below) indicated that four areas were hit particularly hard by this event.
 They included the Wickenburg area (1 to 3 inches), central Phoenix (1 to 3 inches), northeast Mesa (1 to 3 inches), and the area southeast of Queen Creek (2 to 4 inches).

 Click here to see 24 hour rainfall amounts for the Phoenix Metro Area.